 Don’t miss the famous Runeberg’s Cake named after the Finnish Poet Johan Ludvig Runeberg.

 How to get there: You can catch the bus to Porvoo from Kamppi Bus Station in Helsinki.
 The frequency is quite high and the tickets can be bought online.
 You can read about how to make the best of your day trip to Porvoo in this post.

 The neighbouring country of Estonia is only a short cruise away from Helsinki.
 Depending on your flexibility, you can either take a day trip to Tallinn or go on a one-way ticket.

 The journey by cruise ship or ferry takes about 2 hours and is probably the most fun way to get to Estonia.
 I would advise that you buy your tickets from Helsinki to Tallinn online.
 It’s far more convenient.

 7. Swim in the Hot Sea Pool at Helsinki Allas

 The Allas Sea Pool is near Market Square and is open all year round.
 This is a marine spa where you can experience a Finnish sauna, swim in one of their three pools, or even dine in their cafe.
 Recharge your senses and spend a day relaxing with your family while overlooking the Baltic Sea.

 8. Enjoy a Finnish Meal

-Finland can be quite a treat if you are a foodie and Helsinki has some amazing restaurant.
+Finland can be quite a treat if you are a foodie and Helsinki has some amazing restaurants.
 Our favourites were:

 A Finnish restaurant which is so popular that we had to make a reservation several weeks in advance.
-Located right opposite the Helsinki Cathedral, this restaurant serves lip-smacking local food and has a very cozy ambiance.
+Located right opposite the Helsinki Cathedral, this restaurant serves lip-smacking local food and has a very cosy ambience.